bykhov/gamma-simulator/README.md

 ```
 ### Plot setting
 Our simulator supports drawing a variety of graphs, including energy, shape, signal and spectrum.
-* Energy: Ideal energy spectrum of the drawn signal source (simulator built-in database)
+* Energy: Ideal energy spectrum of the drawn signal source (simulator built-in database).
-* Shape: Draws a dictionary set of all possible signal shapes
+* Shape: Draw a dictionary set of all possible signal shapes.
-* Signal: When the length of the resulting signal is less than 2000, the generated signal is drawn, and when the length is greater than 2000, the first 2000 sampling points are drawn
+* Signal: When the length of the resulting signal is less than 2000, the generated signal is drawn, and when the length is greater than 2000, the first 2000 sampling points are drawn.

 The default option is not to draw, if you need to draw, you need to change the specified value in the parameter definition to True